gosub-io/gosub-sonar/docs/net-design.md

 # The architecture of the network stack of Gosub

+> For a structured, top-level map of the crate (module layout, data model, component diagram,
+> request lifecycle), see [`architecture.md`](architecture.md).
+This document is the narrative
+> companion that explains *why* the design looks the way it does.

 This document is kind of a blog post / brain dump of the current state of the network architecture that currently is implemented in this respository.
 Even though fetching resources over the network is easy enough with crates likes `reqwest`, there is much more that needs to be taken care of when designing a network stack for browser.